MicrosoftDocs/SupportArticles-docs/support/sql/general/rolling-upgrade-sql-server-2019-2022.md

 **Cause:**

-The error occurs when the distribution database is part of an availability group (AG), and an in-place upgrade is attempted.
+The error occurs when the distribution database is part of an AG, and an in-place upgrade is attempted.

 **Resolution:**